roybishal362/SHL-Assessment-Recommendation-System/approach.md

 ---

-## 🙋 Final Remarks
+##  Final Remarks

-This project reflects practical understanding of **modern NLP**, **vector search**, and **RAG-based recommendation**.
 Special effort has been taken to mirror SHL’s catalog, user journey, and expected output format, ensuring real-world relevance.

 I hope this solution showcases both my technical skills and my commitment to building solutions that matter.